In summary, an Instructional Designer can do the following…

 - Training videos

-- Plans and implements the most effective training strategies
+- Plan and implement the most effective training strategies

-- Integrates feedback, student support, assessment and course evaluation into the training program
+- Integrate feedback, student support, assessment and course evaluation into the training program

-- Works with multimedia designers and programmers to implement the design
+- Work with multimedia designers and programmers to implement the design

-- Evaluates the effectiveness of the learning product
+- Evaluate the effectiveness of the learning product

 Some Instructional Designers will have a broad range, or specialised, skills in one or more of the following areas: